 The manufacturing industry has suffered significant challenges over the past few years.
-Manufacturing supply chain issues, increasing labor shortages, pressures of COVID-19, and ongoing global political upheavals have created a very challenging and uncertain economic outlook.
+Manufacturing supply chain issues, increasing labour shortages, pressures of COVID-19, and ongoing global political upheavals have created a very challenging and uncertain economic outlook.

 In this blog, we will explore the five biggest challenges facing manufacturers today and discuss what steps to take and what technology to use to turn these challenges into opportunities needed to capture growth.